isauraAlmar/Personal/README.md

 #### Limitations of Relational Databases
-Nowadays the amount of data that is need to store and process has been encreasing in big quantities.
-The way of suporting large numbers of users from companyes like Google, Facebook, Amazon, etc. where much different than from supporting much smaller numbers of business users.
-The way to scale the amount of thata in the pass was by Scale up (pgraded with more CPUs, additional memory, or faster storage devices).
-Scaling up is allways a cost concernt, and you are always restric for the harware capacity.
-Another option is to use multiple servers but managing a relational DB using different servers incres the complexity and the dificulty
+Nowadays the amount of data that needs to store and the process has been increasing in big quantities.
+The way of supporting large numbers of users from companies like Google, Facebook, Amazon, etc. were much different than from supporting much smaller numbers of business users.
+The way to scale the amount of that in the pass was by Scale up (upgraded with more CPUs, additional memory, or faster storage devices).
+Scaling up is always a cost concern, and you always are restricted for the hardware capacity.
+Another option is to use multiple servers but managing a relational DB using different servers increase the complexity and the difficulty

-Web applications serving tens of thousandsor more users	were difficult	to implement with relational databases.
-Four haracteristics of data management systems that are particularly important for large-scale	data management tasks are:
+Web applications serving tens of thousands or more users were difficult to implement with relational databases.
+Four characteristics of data management systems that are particularly important for large-scale    data management tasks are:

 •Scalability

 •Cost

 •Flexibility

 •Availability

 ### NoSQL types
 	* Column Families: